citynetwork/docs/docs/howto/object-storage/s3/object-lock.md

 use the following command:

 === "aws"
+    The `aws s3api`
-    In contrast to the `mc` command, which can recursively set the legal hold for all objects in a bucket, the `aws` command **can only set the legal hold for a single object** at a time.
+    command **can only set the legal hold for a single object** at a time.
+However, you can use the `ls` command along with `--recursive` to list all objects in a bucket, and then set the legal hold for each object in your bucket.

     ```bash
     aws --profile <region> \
-      s3api put-object-legal-hold \
+      s3api list-objects \
-      --bucket <bucket-name> \
+      --bucket <bucket-name \
-      --key <object-name> \
-      --legal-hold Status=ON
+      | jq .Contents[].Key \
+      | xargs -n1 aws --profile <region> s3api put-object-legal-hold --legal-hold Status=ON --bucket <bucket-name> --key
     ```
 === "mc"
     ```bash